siddarthachar/DSG_proton_conduction_DP/README.md

-# DSG_proton_conduction_DP
-Files for paper on double sided graphanol
+# Deep Learning Potentials for Proton Transfer in Double-Sided Graphanol

+Files that help readers perform DP-MD simulaitons, phonon calculations, and train DPs for double-sided graphanol (DSG) are provided.

+1. **DSG_dp**